 You can snorkel the whole creek, which is approximately 200m wide.

-Since the snorkel trail only cover the northern edge of the bay, do not hesitate to explore other areas, especially the rocky shoreline located on the other side of the beach.
+Since the snorkel trail only covers the northern edge of the bay, do not hesitate to explore other areas, especially the rocky shoreline located on the other side of the beach.

 Established in 1974, Cerbère-Banyuls natural reserve is the first marine reserve in France.
-For almost 50 years, this exceptional coastline are thus protected against fishing.
-While outside of the reserves we must often limit ourselves to watching small fish, here we come across huge specimens, especially gilt-head bream, sargo and saddled seabream.
-Wrasses, painted combers and blennies are common among the rocks, where it is not unusual to come across a moray eel, an octopus or a cuttlefish.
+For almost 50 years, this exceptional coastline has been protected against fishing.
+While outside of the reserves there are often just small fish to watch, here you come across huge specimens, especially gilt-head bream, sargo and saddled seabream.
+Wrasses, painted combers and blennies are common among the rocks, and it is not unusual to come across a moray eel, an octopus or a cuttlefish.
 Fish are very inquisitive here, and they seem to have no fear of snorkelers.

 There are two restaurants on the beach.
 Cerbère municipal campsite and some holiday locations can be found south of the beach, less than 800m by foot from the spot.